+353-1-416-8900REST OF WORLD

 Speak directly to the analyst to clarify any post sales queries you may have.

-This database (excel) product covers the South Africa data center market portfolio analysis, which will provide the following information on the colocation data centers:
+This database (Excel) product covers the South Africa data center market portfolio analysis, which provides the following information on the colocation data centers:

 • Existing white-floor space (square feet)